 - Individual RESP account: opened for a specific child.
 Anyone can contribute to this account and the maximum lifetime contribution to the account is $50,000.

-- Family RESP account: opened for all the children in the family together and it can be used by any of the children in the future.
-Only the parents and grandparents of the beneficiaries can contribute to the account and the maximum lifetime contribution to the account is $50,000 per child.
+- Family RESP account: opened for all the children in the family together, and can be used by any of the children in the future.
+Only the parents and grandparents of the beneficiaries can contribute to the account, and the maximum lifetime contribution to the account is $50,000 per child.

 What happens if your child does not pursue post-secondary education?
 The available funds can be transferred to a sibling.
 Or, if that is not an option, the people who contributed to the RESP can transfer the funds to their personal RRSP account tax-free.
 Plus, the CESG contributions must be returned to the government.